lucabradipus/edx-nodejs-lab02/README.md

 or

     ./node_modules/.bin/mocha

-I tried a real test suite: I use Mocha, chai  chai-http () and super-agent to run the server when testing I use payload-validator to verify the correct json format
+I tried to learn something about testing using Mocha, chai, chai-http and super-agent

+**running**

+You cannot execute **npm test** when the server is running because testing launches its own server on the same port

 **dependencies**